LEGOAI-TECHNOLOGIES/legoai_community_accelerator/README.md

 - [Datatype Identification](https://github.com/narotsitkarki/DI_OPENSOURCE/tree/master/legoai/modules/datatype_identification)  <<[**details**](#datatype-identification)>>
 - coming soon ...
 ## Datatype Identification
-As simple as it sounds this pipeline helps in identifying the datype of all columns within a dataset.
-The identification is divided into 2 seperate parts
+_As simple as it sounds this pipeline helps in identifying the datype of all columns within a dataset.
+The identification is divided into 2 seperate parts_
 - [L1 model](https://github.com/narotsitkarki/DI_OPENSOURCE/blob/master/legoai/modules/datatype_identification/l1_model.py)
-    - This 1st part classifies the column into one of the 7 datatypes:
+    - _This 1st part classifies the column into one of the 7 datatypes_:
-      - [X] Integer
+      ✅ **Integer**
-      - [X] Float
+      ✅ **Float**
-      - [X] Alphanumeric
+      ✅ **Alphanumeric**
-      - [X] open ended text
+      ✅ **open ended text**
-      - [X] close ended text
+      ✅ **close ended text**
-      - [X] date & time
+      ✅ **date & time**
-      - [X] others ( if not found any)
+      ✅ **others ( if not found any)**
-  - currently uses trained xgbclassifier model.
+  - _currently uses trained XGBClassifier model._

 - [L3 model](https://github.com/narotsitkarki/DI_OPENSOURCE/blob/master/legoai/modules/datatype_identification/l3_model.py)
-  - This 2nd part classifies the column into one level deep and further classifies l1 identified datatypes, specifically float and integer into dimension or measure, and         also classifies date and time into certain format of date and time such as YYYY/mm/dd or YYYY-mm-dd H:m:s others [see](https://github.com/narotsitkarki/DI_OPENSOURCE/blob/master/legoai/modules/datatype_identification/l3_model.py). other than integer , float and date & time others are kept   same.
+  - _This 2nd part classifies the column into one level deep and further classifies l1 identified datatypes, specifically float and integer into dimension or measure, and         also classifies date and time into certain format of date and time such as YYYY/mm/dd or YYYY-mm-dd H:m:s others [see](https://github.com/narotsitkarki/DI_OPENSOURCE/blob/master/legoai/modules/datatype_identification/l3_model.py). other than integer , float and date & time others are kept   same._
-   - currently uses openai chat llm.
+  - llm is used for this
-    > **Note**
+> [!IMPORTANT]
-    > Needs opean ai api key
+> L3 model requires OpenAI API key.

 ## Where to get it?
 The source code can be found at https://github.com/legoai-opensource/legoai